japleitez/peecko-api-doc/README.md

                 "endurance"
             ],
-            "description": "This is a quick routine that is focused mainly on hips and hamstrings", "resume": "She is a LA-based yoga trainer who specialises in yoga therapeutics for scoliosis, streess and anxiety"
+            "description": "This is a quick routine that is focused mainly on hips and hamstrings", "resume": "She is a LA-based yoga trainer who specialises in yoga therapeutics for scoliosis, streess and anxiety", "player": "youtube",
+            "favorite": true
         },

     ]